Ms. Dora is a parent, grandparent, and Christian counselor who offers suggestions on raising confident, compassionate, responsible children.

 (1) Establish Accountability

-Within the entire group, there will be subgroups of two or three who are closer to each other than to the rest of the group.
+Within the group, there will be subgroups of two or three who are closer to each other than to the rest of the group.
 Encourage members of the smaller group to form buddy teams, and be accountable to each other.
-Help them foster friendships built on trust and genuine interest in each other, so they could feel free to confide, give and receive counsel and assistance to each other.
-Encourage them to recruit someone they all respect if there is ever an issue too complicated for them.
+Foster friendships built on trust and genuine interest in each other, so they could feel free to confide, give and receive counsel and assistance to each other.
+Encourage them to include a respectable adult when they need advise on issues too complicated for them.

 (2) Collect Purity Quotes